RichardValerosoUniverse/The-Valeroso-City/README.md

 - **System-level restrictions on cash advances and balance transfers**
 - **Full reporting, late fees, and compliance rules under BSP and CIC governance**

+**Cardholder Name Continuity**
+   - The **original cardholder remains the printed name on the credit card at all times**, during the **Secured Credit Card Program** and even in the event of the cardholder’s death.
+   - The **heir user does not replace or change the cardholder name printed on the card**, but only assumes responsibility for account management and obligations in accordance with program rules.

 **Notes**

 - **Note:** Cash advances and balance transfers are **permanently disabled and not supported by the system**.